port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/aws.md

 By default, OpenCost pulls on-demand asset prices from the public AWS pricing API.
 The AWS Pricing API is limited in it's resolution capabilities, not allowing per-resource costs analysis and deep granularity.

-To allow for a more granular resolution of your AWS cost data, Opencost supports ingesting pricing data from [CUR reports](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html).
+To allow for a more granular resolution of your AWS cost data, OpenCost supports ingesting pricing data from [CUR reports](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html).

 In this guide, we will use the OpenCost price capabilities using AWS CUR, and Port's [Ocean OpenCost integration](/build-your-software-catalog/sync-data-to-catalog/cloud-cost/opencost/opencost.md), to ingest per-resource cost entities in to our Port organization.